 Without warning, she shoved Sano to the ground.
 Something whooshed above his head, and when he looked up, he found a knife lodged in the tree trunk behind him, still quivering from the impact.

-“That was a warning,” a voice called, and the two warriors emerged from the shadows.
+“Lucky dodge,” a voice called, and the two warriors emerged from the shadows.
 The man limped with his injured knee.
 The woman held out her weapon, as if her words weren't menacing enough.
 “We were told to bring you to King Bunawi alive, but that doesn’t mean you have to be in one piece.”

 A bolt of light wound its way through a script on the woman’s sword, and when she struck its tip to the ground, tall spikes of earth sprouted towards Sano.
 He scrambled to his hands and knees, teeth rattling with the quake of the earth.
 With shaking fingers, he scratched the anto script he’d used during the landslide to raise a wall of rock.
 He jumped to his feet, then poured magic into the command through his toes.
 Blue light sparked from the symbols, just as hard-packed earth rose from the ground and intercepted the spikes.